Alvinzhafif/fosters-bag/README.md

 Before launching the app in "Adaptable.io" we need to configure the URL routing so that the website can properly display the content that we wanted.
 So here, i came back to the urls.py but, different from the first time now i opened it inside of my "Assignment_2" directory instead of the 'main' project directory.
 From there, i added another import, which is "from django.urls import path, include".
 This will be used to define the url pattern and to include another URL configuration. then i defined the url of my 'main' app by creating the path for it, and include the configuration of the url from the 'main' directory previously
 ###  Deploy your app to Adaptable so it can be accessed through the internet
 Finished!, but actually not yet.
 For my app to be accessed through the internet i need to deploy it first into "Adapatble.io".
 So first, i go into the website and then login with my git account.
 Then, i pressed the new app button and connect it to this repository.
 Next, i chose Python App Template and PostgreSQL as my deployment template and database respectively.
 Finally, i edit the start command and added my current python version.
 And then my app is ready and finally can be accessed through the internet.
+### Create a diagram explaining the flow of client requests to a Django web app and its response.
+Also in the diagram, explain the connections between urls.py, views.py, models.py, and the HTML file(s).
 <br />
 <br />
 <br />